-The Emerging Artist Residency program encompasses two unique fellowships, designed to provide up to four ceramic artists with an opportunity to be in residence for one year at Northern Clay Center, where they can develop their own work, as well as exchange ideas and knowledge with other ceramic artists.
+The Emerging Artist Residency program encompasses two unique Fellowships, designed to provide up to four ceramic artists with an opportunity to be in residence for one year at Northern Clay Center, where they can develop their own work, as well as exchange ideas and knowledge with other ceramic artists.

 PLEASE NOTE: by submitting one application, your work will be considered for both the Fogelberg Fellowship and the Anonymous Artist Fellowship, as appropriate.
-The deadline to apply for the Emerging Artist Residencies is Friday, April 14, 2017, by 5 pm.
+The deadline to apply for the Emerging Artist Residencies is Friday, April 12, 2019, by 5 pm.

-- Eligibility is restricted to clay artists who have completed all formal academic training by the start of the grant period (September 1, 2017), who are not currently enrolled full- or part-time in a degree-granting institution (including BA, MFA, or a teaching certification program), and who are not employed full-time as a ceramics teacher at the college level.
+- Eligibility is restricted to clay artists who have completed all formal academic training by the start of the grant period (September 1, 2019), who are not currently enrolled full- or part-time in a degree-granting institution (including BA, MFA, or a teaching certification program), and who are not employed full-time as a ceramics teacher at the college level.